John-Abbott-College/6P3-Notes/wk1/what-is-iot.md

 >
 > - how they are used
 > - the environment around them
+>
+> IoT devices can also **receive commands or updates** via the cloud.

 ## Why collect all this data?

 By analyzing the data collected by these connected objects, users and organisations can make informed decisions in near real-time and automate tightly integrated processes.

-Decision making that is based on little or out-dated data can be skewed or biased.
-The real-time information from devices that are "in the field" can address this problem.
+This avoids decision making based on limited or out-dated data.

 This data can create quick feedback loops for automation.
 Data from one object can trigger actions or control several other objects with timing and precision that could not be achieved by humans.

 ## IoT Examples

-The use of IoT can be organised in two fields of application: **Industrial and Consumer IoT**.
+The use of IoT can be organised in two fields of application:

+- **Industrial IoT (IIoT)**
+- **Consumer IoT**

 ![Examples of industrial and consumer iot applications](assets/iot-intro-industrial-vs-consumer.png)
 <p class=img-info>
 <a href="https://www.kuritaamerica.com/the-splash/the-internet-of-things-and-its-benefit-to-us-water-customers"> The Internet of Things and its Benefit to U.S. Water Customer </a> &nbsp; in kuritaamerica.com</p>

 ### Consumer IoT

-Some examples of consumer IoT are:
+Examples of consumer IoT are:

 - **Home Security**: Sensors, alarms, cameras, lights, and microphones provide 24/7 security and surveillance.
 All of which can be controlled from a smart phone.

 - **Smart Home**: Smart lighting, heating and sound systems can be automated to detect human present or receive instructions remotely.
 Voice Assistants can also control house appliances or and provide information.

 - **Wearables:** Smartwatches and fitness trackers can monitor blood pressure or heart rate, and physical activity and suggest workouts, breaks or medical assistance.

 - **Appliances:** Smart fridges can keep track of food quantities and expiry dates and create shopping lists accordingly.
 Smart outlet plugs can measure electrical consumption and turn other appliances on/off.

-### Industrial IoT
+### Industrial IoT (IIoT)

 Most people tend to first think of IoT as consumer devices.
-However, their main value added happens in industrial applications.
+However, **their main value added happens in industrial applications.**

 ![](https://miro.medium.com/max/1400/1*VKScdttTvAJZ7n663OwGPw.jpeg)